-As of June 1, 2023, the officers and board members, as a group, owned of record and beneficially less than 1% of the outstanding shares of each class of the Fund.
+As of June 3, 2024, the officers and board members, as a group, owned of record and beneficially less than 1% of the outstanding shares of each Fund and class.
 The board members may own shares in other funds in Franklin Templeton.